 Bedroom 1 (upper floor): sleeps 3.

 Shower, hot water heater, crockery, basic cooking utensils, fridge, microwave, kettle, compact cooker with grill, oven and 2 hotplates.
-Seating area with solid fuel stove and wood panelling.
-Disabled toilet with wash hand basin - external access.
+Seating area with solid fuel stove.
+External access toilet - suitable for disabled guests.

 Note: Travelling to Fetlar requires a ferry journey.